fjodor-rybakov/discord-nestjs/packages/core/README.md

 * The `@Filter` decorator filters the incoming data into the collector.
 Treat it like the `filter` option in `createReactionCollector`.
 * Decorators `On` and `Once` subscribe to collector events.

+> Filters, guards and pipes can be applied to collector events.

 Then add your collector to `extraProviders` in `DiscordModule` options.

 To apply your collector to the message use `@UseCollectors` decorator.